-All AEDs have side effects although not everyone gets them.
+All AEDs can have side effects in some people but the majority of people do not get side effects.
 Some side effects may impact your lifestyle more than others.
-Some side effects may be life threatening.
-Talk to your health care provider about possible side effects with your medication.
+Some side effects may be life-threatening.
+Talk to your healthcare provider about possible side effects with your medication.

 - Common side effects when starting AEDs include tiredness, feeling sleepy, dizziness, dry mouth, feeling sick (nausea), diarrhoea (loose stools) and stomach upset.
 These usually go away as your body gets used to the medication.